 - Wildlife Education: Our wildlife education team provides learning experience for area students on our Greenbelt property that is home to a variety of trees, flowers, birds and bats.

 ExxonMobil is the largest manufacturing employer in Louisiana.
-We provide nearly 7,000 employee and contractor jobs.
-That amounts to about one out of every 10 jobs in EBR.
-ExxonMobil pays more than $100 million in total taxes annually (after credits and rebates) and the annual payroll is $585 million.
+We provide nearly 6,000 employee and contractor jobs.
+ExxonMobil pays more than $135 million in total taxes annually (after credits and rebates), and the employee annual payroll is $602 million.
 We have reinvested $1 billion locally over past three years in operational improvements.
-Also, we paid more than $33 million in East Baton Rouge (EBR) property taxes in 2017 — which is approximately 7 percent of all EBR property taxes collected.
+Additionally, we were the largest property and use/sales tax payer in East Baton Rouge in 2019 – paying $40 million in property taxes.

 We work around the clock, 365 days a year, to ensure that we meet the demands of our customers, follow through on our commitment to safety and continually engage partners in the Baton Rouge area communities.

 Get updates about planned maintenance and emergencies, or contact us with immediate concerns at the following phone numbers:

 - Public Affairs Hotline for Questions or Concerns

 +1 (225) 977-8393 — An ExxonMobil representative will return your call.

 +1 (225) 977-1179 — Security will take message and forward appropriately.

 +1 (225) 977-0410 — Provides a recorded update on daily operations.